Llanover park, garden & arboretum

-In 1792 Benjamin Waddington (1749 – 1828) purchased Llanover House, also known as Ty Uchaf, and laid out the garden and parkland when great changes were taking place in British garden design.
-At this time, Lancelot Capability Brown’s (1716 – 1783) ideas were dominating planting schemes.
+In 1792 Benjamin Waddington (1749 – 1828) purchased Ty Uchaf.
+He laid out the garden and parkland when Lancelot ‘Capability’ Brown (1716 – 1783) ideas were influencing planting schemes.
 Formality had given way to a fashion for landscaping vast areas utilizing the natural features of the land.

 Humphrey Repton (1752-1818) who was the intellectual successor to Capability Brown, preferred terraces and more formal grounds around a house and encouraged his clients to build Ha-Ha’s which ‘borrowed’ landscape thus extending the gardens with views of grazing livestock.

-Waddington built a circular walled garden with a dovecote, a terrace and a Ha Ha at Llanover – all of which can be seen today.
+Waddington built a circular walled garden with a dovecote and a Ha Ha at Llanover .

-In the 1830s Benjamin Hall, who married Waddingtons’ daughter, Augusta (later to become Lady Llanover), built a stone wall to enclose the park and made three gated entrance lodges.
+In the 1830s Benjamin Hall, who married Waddingtons’ daughter, Augusta (later to become Lady Llanover), built a stone wall to enclose the park and built three gated entrance lodges.